Extended chord: Chord structure

-Other thirteenth chord qualities do exist but they do not belong to any mode of the major scale.
+Other thirteenth chord qualities do exist but they do not belong to any mode of the bebop scale.

 From the table it is clear that adding an eleventh or a thirteenth makes the seven chord qualities distinguishable from each other, as without an eleventh added the I and IV chord quality would be identical, and without a thirteenth added the ii and vi chord quality would be identical.

-Jazz, jazz fusion and funk

-Jazz from the 1930s onward, jazz fusion from the 1970s onward and funk all have been seen to use extended chords as a key part of their sound.
-In these genres, chords often include added ninths, elevenths and thirteenths as well as their altered variations.
-In jazz and jazz fusion, compositions consist of complex chord progressions in which many of the chords are extended chords and in which many of the dominant seventh chords are altered extended chords (e.g., A^{7add9♯11} or D^{7♭9♯11}).
-Funk also uses altered extended chords, but in this genre, pieces are usually based on a vamp on a single chord, because rhythm and groove are the key elements of the style.
-When extended chords are voiced in jazz or jazz fusion, the root and fifth are often omitted from the chord voicing, because the root is played by the bass player.